-Affiliated with an educational institution, governmental agency, or community based organization in their home country.
+Affiliation with an educational institution, government agency, or community-based organization in the awardee’s home country

-Demonstration of involvement in capacity building for applied social science in their home country.
+Demonstration of involvement in capacity building for applied social science in the awardee’s home country

 Each nomination should include:

-1. A letter of nomination from an SfAA member.
+A letter of nomination from an SfAA member

 A supporting letter from an SfAA member or from an applied social scientist in the nominee’s home country